Modernization ensures lethality: CAAA new explosive railcar holding yard delivers critical munitions outload readiness

 |0

-This work, Modernization ensures lethality: CAAA new explosive railcar holding yard delivers critical munitions outload readiness [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modernization ensures lethality: CAAA new explosive railcar holding yard delivers critical munitions outload readiness, by Dori Whipple, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Modernization ensures lethality: CAAA new explosive railcar holding yard delivers critical munitions outload readiness